-Bosnia: Chinese companies interested in energy projects in BiH21.
-September 2017. / SEE Energy News
+Bosnia: Chinese companies interested in energy projects in BiH, SEE Energy News

 After the meeting of Bosnian Minister for Telecommunications and Transport Ismir Jusko and Chinese Ambassador to BiH Chen Bo, both sides confirmed mutual interest in expanding cooperation in the area of construction of energy facilities in Bosnia and Herzegovina.